graves/AwfulLog/README.md

 MemoryLogger instance
 ```

-## Using a custom Beacon
+## Using a custom `Beacon`
-The second, and more complex way to handle AwfulLog log events using Beacon, is to create a new Beacon instance that directly listens for announcement announced by AwfulLogEvent>>#announcer .
+The second, and more complex way to handle `AwfulLog` log events using `Beacon`, is to create a new `Beacon` instance that directly listens for announcement announced by `AwfulLogEvent>>#announcer` .

-In this case the log announcements from AwfulLog are directly used as Beacon signals without any conversion.
+In this case the log announcements from `AwfulLog` are directly used as `Beacon` signals without any conversion.
 ```st
 beacon := Beacon new
 	announcer: AwfulLogEvent announcer
 ```
-The logger that we use next needs to explicitly listed to the Beacon instance we previously created.
+The logger that we use next needs to explicitly listed to the `Beacon` instance we previously created.
 ```st
 logger := MemoryLogger new
 	beacon: beacon;